 Please follow the school's PBIS behavior plan below.
-All incidents must be recorded using the designated referral system.
+All incidents must be reported using the TAC referral system.
 Mark them Minor for information only referrals, and Major for admin needed follow up referrals.
-A PBIS data team will regularly inspect referral data and develop plans to address needs the data reveals.
+A PBIS data team will regulary inspect referral data and develop plans to address needs the data reveals.

-During a situation involving an escalation and a major behavior, please call 7900 for help from the office, ask a colleague to get help admin help, or send a student to the office to get help.
+During a situation involving an escalation and a major behavior please call 7900 for help from the office, ask a colleague to get admin help, or send a student to the office to get help.
 Do not send escalated students out of the classroom without supervision or support, do not send escalated students up to the office.
-If necessary, please evacuate room to keep other students safe while waiting for admin support.
+If necessary please evacuate room to keep other students safe while waiting for admin support.

-The school will follow state law requirements around discipline and exclusion from the classroom, following information found in district policy.
+The school will follow state law requirements around discipline and exclusion from the classroom, following the behavior matrix and information found in district policy.